econ-ark/REMARK/README.md

 ## REMARK Guidelines

-The only absolute requirements are:
+1. The only absolute requirements are:

-1. The necessary information to strictly and robustly indicate the versions of ALL software required to recreate the environment in which the code works
+  - A `requirements.txt` file with pinned dependencies.
+Must be at the top directory level, or in a `binder/` directory.
-  - For python projects, this consists of a `reproduce.sh` file in the binder directory a reproduce.sh script that
+  - a `reproduce.sh` script that
-     - Checks whether the required environment exists, and if not installs it
+     - Installs the requirements
      - Runs and reproduces all the results

 2. Strongly recommended are: